Purushottama Kshetra or Srikshetra (Puri) - Dham of Lord Jagannath and Utkala Shakti Peetha

 - Chaitanya Mahaprabhu Temple (within Jagannath Temple premises)

-- Sonar Gauranga Temple (near Chakra Tirtha)
+- Sonar Gauranga Temple (near Chakra Teertha)

 - Six-armed Gauranga Temple (within Jagannath Temple premises)